SecretFoundation/docs/docs/dev/privacy-model-of-secret-contracts.md

 Those outputs are plaintext as they are fowarded to the Secret Network for processing.
 By looking at these two outputs, an attacker will know which function was called based on the type of messages - `BankMsg::Send` vs. `StakingMsg::Delegate`.

-Some messages are partially encrypted, like `Wasm::Instantiate` and `Wasm::Execute`, but only the `msg` field is encrypted, so differences in `contract_addr`, `callback_code_hash`, `send` can reveal unintended data, as well as the size of `msg` which is encrypted but can reveal data the same way as previos examples.
+Some messages are partially encrypted, like `Wasm::Instantiate` and `Wasm::Execute`, but only the `msg` field is encrypted, so differences in `contract_addr`, `callback_code_hash`, `send` can reveal unintended data, as well as the size of `msg` which is encrypted but can reveal data the same way as previous examples.

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]